 A detailed classification of the CGE models can be found in the Supplementary Information file.

+Or firms must possess some degree of market power to set prices higher, without facing reduction in demand (inelastic demand).

 Schandl et al. (2016) and Ngong et al. (2023) also use the same assumption of costless efficiency gains in the use of material inputs.